January Pets of the Month

 Just cute and funny pet pics found online:

-You may also call 1-800-543-TAGS and mention the coupon code; one of our happy, helpful customer service representatives will gladly give you the discount.
+Use the code above when you check out on our website or you may call 1-800-543-TAGS and mention the coupon code; one of our happy, helpful customer service representatives will gladly give you the discount.

 Please tell your friends about us by forwarding this email and offer.